RockZhang29/EC601_Project2/README.md

 # EC601_Project2
-This Project is EC601 Project 2 about using Twitter API.
+This Project is EC601 Project 2.
 This ipynb file is written by Python in Juypter notebook.
+About Twitter API program.
 Step 1: Create a Twitter account

 Step 2: create an account for Tweepy and get permission to call.